andrewgurung/JSAllonge/Notes.md

 undefined === undefined
 //=> true
 ```
+In JavaScript,
-In JavaScript, `undefined` is a value that means "I don't have a value"
+- `undefined` is a value that means "I don't have a value"

-In JavaScript, `undefined` is identical to every other `undefined`
+- `undefined` is identical to every other `undefined`